ImperfectHuman/rule-based-system/README.md

 * `rules` - an Array of `Rule` objects.

-Other properties are permitted, but ignored by this system.
-This has the same caveats as the `Rule` objects.

 It is NOT RECOMMENDED to pass a reference to the `rules` to the system to allow it to be updated by an `Action`, as this could lead to a chaotic system.
 Using the state and `action.canExecute(state)` is likely simpler to understand and